ontodev/robot/docs/validate.md

 ### Malformed Rule Error

 The indicated rule could not be parsed.
-See the section on [Validation Rule Syntax](#validation-rule-syntax).
+See: [Validation Rule Syntax](#validation-rule-syntax).

+### Invalid Presence Rule Error

+A rule of the presence type must be in the form of a truth value.
+If this is ommitted it defaults to 'true'.
+For example, the following are valid: `is-required true`, `is-excluded`, `is-excluded false`.
+See: [Validation Rule Syntax](#validation-rule-syntax).